Waves, Crystals and Chaos

 Chaos Flecks Rules with Gliders:

 Random patterns in which small short lived islands of a single state appear.
 In some rules the islands vanish very quickly in others persist for a few generations changing shape and migrating around.
-F#12 to F#15 show an example of a fleck in rule H0A8 lasting over 12 generations it is nearly invisible in static images but stand out from the background of change.
+F#12 to F#15 show an example of a fleck in rule H0A8 lasting over 12 generations it is nearly invisible in static images, shown as in the (a) image of each Fig, but stand out from the background of change, shown as in the (b) image of each Fig.

 Category Crystallising top